jsmolka/egg-player/readme.md

 - create a bass wrapper and use it in the player
   - try to reinitiate bass after the audio device changed
   - consider using a bass plugin for tag loading instead of taglib
-- rework how to play next song
+- use unicode flags in streamcreate
-  - use duration in barwidget (onLengthSliderValueChanged)
+- rework wrapper function
-  - callback function in player
+- better sync handle

 ### User interface
 - do not show certain info at low size